The quadratic minimum spanning tree problem: lower bounds via extended formulations: Abstract

 \section{Abstract}

 The quadratic minimum spanning tree problem (QMSTP) is the problem of finding a spanning tree of a graph such that the total interaction cost between pairs of edges in the tree is minimized.
-We first show that most of the bounding approaches for the QMSTP are closely related.
-Then, we exploit an extended formulation for the minimum spanning tree problem to derive a sequence of relaxations for the QMSTP with increasing complexity.
+We first show that the bounding approaches for the QMSTP in the literature are closely related.
+Then, we exploit an extended formulation for the minimum spanning tree problem to derive a sequence of relaxations for the QMSTP with increasing complexity and quality.
 The resulting relaxations differ from the relaxations in the literature.
 Namely, our relaxations have a polynomial number of constraints and can be efficiently solved by a cutting plane algorithm.
 Moreover our bounds outperform most of the bounds from the literature.

 Keywords: quadratic minimum spanning tree problem, linearization problem, extended formulation, Gilmore-Lawler bound